billyacademy/showbuddy/README.md

-Below are some screens of the application..
+Below are some screens of the application..<br>
 Welcome Page:
 ![alt tag](home_page.png)